Navigation

 Source Code Server - Now Online

-https://source.inpito.org the I.N.P.I.T.O. is pleased to announce the launch of our dedicated Source Code Server.
+https://source.inpito.org the I.N.P.I.T.O. is pleased to announce the launch of our dedicated source code server.

-This server was created in response to community requests; particularly from developers who asked for access to individually packaged versions of our Trinity compilations and other open-source builds.
+This server was created in response to community requests; particularly from developers who asked for access to individually packaged versions of our Trinity Desktop compilations and other open-source builds.
 To better support programmers, students, and open-source enthusiasts, we've established this central repository where users can download individual packages as they're released.

 Please keep in mind that our nonprofit operates with limited bandwidth.
 We're happy to share our work with the community, but we kindly ask visitors to download responsibly so everyone can access the resources they need.